Maximal towers and ultrafilter bases in computability: Maximal independent families in computability

 As before, this shows that from~$F$ one can uniformly compute a dominating function. \end{proof}

 \begin{thm} Every dominating function~$h$ uniformly computes a maximal independent family.
 In other words, $\+I \le_s \mathrm{DomFcn}$. \end{thm}

 \n In fact, we will prove that a dominating function~$h$ uniformly computes a set~$F$ such that the $=^*$-equivalence classes of the sets~$F_e$ freely generate the Boolean algebra of computable sets modulo finite sets.
+This clearly implies that~$F$ is maximal independent: If~$R$ is an infinite computable set, then for some~$e$ and nonempty set~$S$ of strings of length~$e$, one has $R=^* \bigcup_{\sss \in S} F_\sss$, and hence $F_\sss\sub^* R$ for some~$\sss$.

 \begin{proof} As in the proof of Theorem~\ref{thm: High}, let $\seq{\psi_e}\sN e$ be an effective listing of the $\{0,1\}$-valued partial computable functions defined on an initial segment of~$\NN$, and let $V_{e,k} =\{x\colon \psi_e(x)=k\}$ for $k = 0,1$.